phoerious/vmailmgr-chpw-cgi/README.md

 systems as long as virtual mail users are managed via `VMailMgr`.

 ## Installation
-In order to make this script executable, you need to install `python-cdb` as it is a required dependency:

-    easy_install-2.7 python-cdb

-After that, simply extract all the repository contents into a folder under your document root.
+To install the script, simply extract all the repository contents into a folder under your document root.
 No paths need to be configured.
 Only make sure that the location is reachable via HTTPS.

 ## Acknowledgements